Enzo-Nunes/Projects/Analysis and Synthesis of Algorithms/README.md

-# ASA (Análise e Síntese de Algoritmos)
-## Analysis and Synthesis of Algorithms
+# Analysis and Synthesis of Algorithms

-This repository contains the projects completed as part of the ASA course at IST.
-The course primarily focused on learning and determining the best algorithm for a series of problems.
-Two **C++** projects and a small **Python** project were developed.
+This course primarily focused on learning and determining the best algorithm for a series of problems.
+Two `C++` projects and a small `Python` project were developed.
 This folder also includes a small project (project0) that served as a small introduction to the course.
 All projects (except 0) are accompanied by a project report.

 ## Project 0: Friendships (Practice Run)